LiZhang2021/Blockchain/Research Plans/DAG Blockchain V3.md

 * **The based Consensus(DAG consensus)** requires new transaction Units sent by Nodes verify the previous units by referencing them.
 * **The Attested consensus(TrustME consensus)** requires that the sequences of Non-TrustME Units be rigorously determined by TrustME Units generated by the Attestors.
 (TrustME-PoW scheme, TrustME-BA scheme)

-When a TrustME Unit becoming a stable Unit in the Main Chain, it could finally justify that an Attestor has contributed to TrustNote positively, and thus receive the Attestation reward.
+When a TrustME unit becoming a stable unit in the Main Chain, it could finally justify that an Attestor has contributed to TrustNote positively, and thus receive the Attestation reward.
 A transaction fee is divided and paid to:
 * The Node(s) who generate newer Unit and reference this Unit as Parent.
 * The Attestor who attested the Unit.

 If a Unit is referenced by multiple Child Units, the Node who sends the Child Unit with the smallest hash value will get the referencing fee.
 To qualifying the rewards, the Main Chain Index (MCI) of the Child Unit must equal or be slightly greater than its Parent’s MCI.

 The **best parent unit selection algorithm** is showed as below:
-1) Start from a unit.
-2) Selecting the parent unit with the highest Attestation level as its best parent unit.
+  * Selecting the parent unit with the highest Attestation level as its best parent unit.
-3) If there are multiple candidate units, the unit with the lowest unit level will be selected as the best parent unit;
+  * If there are multiple candidate units, the unit with the lowest unit level will be selected as the best parent unit;
-4) If there are still multiple candidate units, the unit with the smallest unit hash is the best parent.
+  * If there are still multiple candidate units, the unit with the smallest unit hash is the best parent.

 The main procedures of consensus process in TrustNote are as follows:
 <font color = purple>
-* A node issues a new unit, and select parents from candidates according to the best parent selction algorithm.
+* A node issues a new unit, and select parents from candidates according to the best parent selction algorithm(find less recent main chain unit with higher Attestation level, lower unit level and the smallest unit hash value).
 * The node signs the new unit, and broadcasts the unit to other nodes;
 * Other nodes main curretn main chain. when receiving the new unit, nodes will check it to confirm legality.
 If the new unit and its parent-child link is legal, then it will become a new tip and wait for the direct or indirect approvement for confirmation.
-* TrustNote will select a small number of super nodes as Attestors using TrustME-PoW or TrustME-BA.
-These Attestors have the authority to send TrustME Units and are rewarded accordingly.
-Only when the TrustME Unit becomes the stable Unit on the MC, the corresponding attestation reward can be obtained.
 </font>

-在获得新的单元时，每个节点会持续追踪自身的主链。不同节点各自的当前主链也许是不同的，因为他们可能看到不同的非稳定单元的集合。当新单元到达时，当前的主链会不断变化，但是当前主链足够老的那部分会保持不变。因此，未来所有的主链在回溯时最终都会汇聚到某个主链单元。这个主链单元及之前的所有的引用单元都是稳定的。因此，创世单元是一个最初的稳定点。若基于当前的非稳定单元集合构造一条当前主链，并且这条链上已有一些之前认定的稳定节点，随后沿着统一路径回溯。被这个稳定点所引用的单元将获得确定的MCI，包含在这些单元中的所有消息也将被确认。

-发布交易需要支付交易费用发。节点根据生成单元的字节数计算交易费用。交易费用分为60%的单元引用费和40%的公证费。引用费将被该单元的子单元获得；公证费将被累加到主链中MCI值最接近的公正单元所在共识轮的公正奖金池中。公正单元也需要支付交易非，计算方式与普通单元相同。

-为使 TrustNote 生态更加健壮，TrustNote设计了两种 TrustME 共识方案。TrustNote将在早期采用基于工作量证明（Proof of Work，PoW）的 TrustME 共识方案，该方案称为“TrustME-PoW”；未来，TrustNote 计划采用基于拜占庭协商（ByzantineAgreement，BA）的 TrustME 共识方案，该方案称为“TrustME-BA”。无论哪种方案，若超级节点参与共识并被选作公证节点，它将会获得 TTT 作为奖励。在 TrustME-PoW 中，超级节点通过证明自己的运算能力获得公证权，而在TrustME-BA 情况下，利用伪随机算法选择超级节点并赋予其公证权。无论哪种TrustME 共识方案，公证节点发出的公证单元都同样遵守单元引用规则，并且不会影响其它单元之间已经建立的引用关系。而只有在公证单元成为主链上的稳定单元后，才能最终证明某个公证节点做了有益于维护 TrustNote 的工作，并因此获得公证奖励。另外，两种 TrustME 共识机制都鼓励所有节点公平参与，相比中心化和弱中心化的方案更加公平、可信、安全。
+The double-spending problem in TrustNote is similar to that in Byteball.
+To solve double-spending problem, TrustNote will first try to find a Main Chain (MC) starting from Genesis Unit on the DAG and assign indexes to the Units that lie on the MC, the Genesis Unit’s index is 0, and so on.
+Second, for those Units that do not lied on the MC, define their indexes equal to the first MC Unit references this Unit.
+Eventually, every unit on the DAG has an index.
+If two units try to use the same output, we just need to compare the value of their indexes named Main Chain Index (MCI).
+The Unit with a smaller index is valid, the Unit with a larger index is invalid.
+Besides, the total order of TrustNote is ensured by TrustME-PoW consensus.
+TrustNote will select a small number of super nodes as Attestors using TrustME-PoW or TrustME-BA.
+These Attestors have the authority to send TrustME Units, which are similar to other nodes.
+Only when the TrustME Unit becomes the stable Unit on the MC, the corresponding attestation reward can be obtained, and it references units will be confirmed.

 ## Hashgraph